graph-algorithms/edge-addition-planarity-suite/.github/pull_request_template.md

 ## Type of change

-Please check only relevant options:
+Please indicate the type of change by deleting non-relevant list items below:

-- [ ] Bug fix (non-breaking change which fixes an issue)
+- Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
+- New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] This change requires a documentation update
+- This change requires a documentation update

 ## Changes